Love your jewellery

 If a bracelet has a clasp, please do use it and please do not force the bracelet over your hand onto your wrist.

 Please do not place stones, opals and pearls in any types of cleaning fluid.
-An occasional splash or rinse with soap & water will not do any harm, but it is best not to submerge stones, opals and pearls in water for long lengths of time.
+An occasional splash or rinse with soap & water should not do any harm, but do not submerge stones, opals and pearls in water for long lengths of time.
 Ensure you dry stones, opals and pearls well with a clean, very soft cloth.
 Where stones, opals and pearls are present clean jewellery items with a very soft damp, almost dry cloth.
+If you have stone, opal or pearl jewellery that has become severely dirty or tarnished, it would be best to seek the service of an experienced jeweller to have it professionally cleaned and repaired if necessary.
+All fine jewellery should be taken to a jeweller every 1-3 years so it can be checked for loose stones or necessary repairs.
+Pearls on silk will need re-stringing as the silk will deteriorate over time.
+You would be surprised that diamonds can actually wear thin the prongs that hold them in place.

-Chlorine (bleach) will severely tarnish gold and silver and will certainly damage some gemstones in particular opals and pearls.
+Chlorine (bleach) will severely tarnish gold, silver and plated items, and will certainly damage some gemstones in particular opals and pearls.
 Avoid Chlorine coming into contact with your jewellery.

 All silver will tarnish overtime, to keep it bright use a silver polishing cloth to buff occasionally.

-Do not polish gold plated or gold fill items as it will ruin the gold finish.
+Do not polish or use polishing/cleaning solutions gold plated or gold fill items as it may ruin the gold finish.

 Where items are handmade you may occasionally find very slight imperfections due to the hand forming processes.